Buying guide☁️ Cloud Storage

 - Works on every major platform, not just Google hardware.

-- Family sharing available on higher tiers.
+- Family sharing available on the 2 TB tier and up.

 - Competitive pricing at the 100 GB and 2 TB tiers.